Micro-Incr/micro-note-react/README.md

 # Micro Note Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the main purpose is to create an reusable micro note application.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the main purpose is to create a reusable micro note application.

 ___